Patients

 Lung-MAP has a few unique features.

 First, it’s not a single clinical trial.
-It’s several sub-studies tackling a single disease and testing many treatments for it.
+It’s a group of sub-studies tackling a single disease and testing many treatments for it.
 These trials are sometimes called “umbrella” or “master protocol” trials.
 “Lung-MAP” is short for “lung cancer master protocol.”

 Lung-MAP is the first large-scale precision medicine trial launched with support from the National Cancer Institute.
-With precision medicine, doctors use information about the genes, proteins, and other features of a person’s cancer to diagnose and treat the disease with precise treatments that target their cancer.
-The hope is that these targeted treatments will prove to be more effective than current treatments and have fewer side effects.
+In precision medicine, doctors use information about the genes, proteins, and other features of a person’s cancer to diagnose and treat the disease with precise treatments that target their cancer.
+The hope is that these targeted treatments will be more effective than current treatments and have fewer side effects.

 Lung-MAP is also special because it brings together many partners.
-SWOG manages the trial in collaboration with the National Cancer Institute, Friends of Cancer Research, and the Foundation for the National Institutes of Health.
+SWOG Cancer Research Network manages the trial in collaboration with the National Cancer Institute, Friends of Cancer Research, and the Foundation for the National Institutes of Health.
 Other partners include pharmaceutical companies and the genomic analysis company Foundation Medicine.

-The wide availability of the trial – with hundreds of sites across the country – gives many patients access to the latest treatments in their community.
+The wide availability of the trial – with hundreds of sites across the country – gives many patients access in their community to the latest treatments.